abdrahmansoltan/Learning-Notes/Computer Science/OOP/2-Design-patterns.md

 ### L - Liskov Substitution Principle

-It states that a child class should be able to do everything the parent class can do.
-Meaning that objects of a superclass shall be replaceable with objects of its subclasses without affecting the functionality of the program.
+Objects of a superclass should be able to be replaced with objects of a subclass without affecting the behavior of the program.

 ![liskov-substitution](./img/solid-6.webp)

+- This means that a child class should be able to do everything the parent class can do.
 - Meaning that when an instance of a class is replaced/extended with an instance of a subclass, the inheriting class should not change the behavior of the base class.
 Thus the program should not break.
 - It's an extension of the `O.C.P`.
 - When a child Class cannot perform the same actions as its parent Class, this can cause bugs.